Minemetero/IgnitiaPlus/README.md

 Know what to do, make a plan for yourself, and make your life clear!
 Be successful; archive your goal, your dream!

 ### 🎛️ Sober Minibar
 The Sober Minibar is a versatile toolbar that provides quick access to several tools and widgets.
 It includes:

 - **Developer Credit**: I need my name on it so I feel honer.
 - **Calculator Tool**: A simple calculator that evaluates expressions when you press Enter.
 (Big Thanks to [MathJs](https://mathjs.org))
 - **Notes Section**: Whos knows what you going todo with it.
 - **Toggle Menu**: Allows you to enable or disable widgets like the Clock, Class Timetable, and Todo List.

+### 🌈 Inspirational Quote of the Day
+Idk if it going to help u, I feel boring so I made this feature.

 ### ⚠️ Refresh Warning
 It's annoying, we all know; now we fixed it!